pegasystems/pega-helm-charts/charts/pega/MigrationToExternalStream.md

    1.2 If a tier is producing as well as consuming then stop producer process.

 2. Upgrade deployment.

+   2.1 Invoke the upgrade process by using the `helm upgrade release --namespace mypega` command.

 3. Wait for all the consuming tiers for e.g. BackgroundProcessing, Batch, etc to process remaining stream data.